Owned By First Data

-BluePay is a registered ISO/MSP with Wells Fargo, N.A., Concord, California.
+BluePay is a registered ISO/MSP with Wells Fargo, N.A., Concord, California and BluePay Canada ULC, is a Registered ISO/MSP of Peoples Trust Company, Vancouver, Canada.
 Founded in 2002, the company has offices in Chicago, New York, Maryland, and Ontario but lists its corporate headquarters as 184 Shuman Blvd #350, Naperville, Illinois 60563.
 Bala Janakiraman is listed as the CEO of BluePay.

 BluePay Review Table of Contents